-All information obtained while conducting follow-up physical examinations, review of symptoms, and laboratory tests should be recorded in the source documentation according to site Standard Operating Procedures (SOPs).
+All information obtained while conducting follow-up physical examinations, review of symptoms, and laboratory tests should be recorded in the source documentation according to site SOPs.
 This information should be reviewed after each participant visit to determine if an AE has occurred.
-For events captured on the Adverse Experience Case Report Form (AE CRF), whenever possible, the final diagnosis, rather than the individual signs and symptoms, should be documented (in both the source documentation and on the AE CRF).
-If a diagnosis is not possible, each individual sign and symptom should be reported separately.
+For events captured on the Adverse Experience Log (AE Log), whenever possible, the final diagnosis, rather than the individual signs and symptoms and lab abnormalities, should be documented (in both the source documentation and on the AE Log).
+If a diagnosis is not possible, each individual sign and symptom and lab abnormality should be reported separately.
 Each site should develop a system for collecting signs, symptoms and diagnoses and ensuring that these events are captured appropriately in the source documents.
 All signs, symptoms and diagnoses reported as AEs must be assessed as to whether they are related or not related to study drug.

-If an AE meets the criteria of a Serious Adverse Event (SAE) / EAE, see Section 10.5 below for guidance on documentation and reporting.
+If an AE meets the criteria of Serious Adverse Events (SAEs) / Expedited Adverse Events (EAEs), see Section 10.5 below for guidance on documentation and reporting.

 It should be noted that injection site reactions (ISRs) will be captured in the study database using the Injection Site Reaction e-CRF and not on the AE Log.
 It is important to distinguish between signs and symptoms from the actual injection procedure versus an ISR.
-See Section 9.4.7 of the SSP for further guidance.
-A participant may report an ISR at any time during the study.
-All ISRs are reported using the Injection Site Reaction eCRF, using the "Site Reactions to Injections and Infusions" category for grading as found in the DAIDS Toxicity Table.
+See Section 9.3.5.4 of the SSP for further guidance.
+If an ISR is reported, use the Injection Site Reaction eCRF, using the "Site Reactions to Injections and Infusions" category for grading as found in the DAIDS Toxicity Table.